 The Miniature Earth Learning Project is a great way to start teaching primary and secondary pupils about global issues, the Global Goals and children’s rights.
 It is a project developed by teachers for teachers, using the Miniature Earth Model.
 By shrinking the world to a village of 100 people, pupils explore how many people are affected by different global issues, through working on their own independent group projects.

-Find more information about the steps and activities of the project, as well as links to resources to teach MELP in our Guide to MELP, which will be published soon.
+Find more information about the steps and activities of the project, as well as links to teaching resources in our MELP booklet

 People we work with say:

 ‘Global Citizenship learning and development has had a huge impact on learning and teaching in school and on the way we shape our curriculum …’ Aberdeenshire Head Teacher

 ‘Great, practical ideas that were fun for us and will be for the children too.’
 Aberdeen City teacher

 ‘The Global Learning Programme Scotland is an invaluable opportunity for schools and teaching professionals.
 This flexible and tailored programme provides staff with the skills and knowledge to successfully embed Global Citizenship across the curriculum.’
 Curriculum Development Officer, Aberdeen City Council

 ‘To me you are the first port of call for educational support and guidance in Learning for Sustainability.’
 Georgea Hughes, Programme Development Lead, The Wood Foundation